nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format/format_definition.rst

       By default, quotes are not used.

       If the value is configured, the quote characters before and after the field is removed during input.
-      For handling line feed and quote characters in the fields, see RFC4180.
+      For handling Carriage return and Line feed and quote characters in the fields, see RFC4180.

   * - ignore-blank-lines ``optional``
     - Configures if blank lines should be ignored when reading the data.

-      When configured to ``true``, records on blank lines (only line feed) are ignored.
+      When configured to ``true``, records on blank lines (only Carriage return and Line feed) are ignored.

       By default, blank lines are ignored.